 Shifting Boundaries: Autism in the 21st Century

 Helen Tager-Flusberg, CAS, Psychology

-In its fifth edition, forthcoming in 2014, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) may eliminate Asperger’s syndrome as a separate diagnosis and subsume its features under the broader umbrella of autism spectrum disorder.
-This likely change is proving highly controversial.
+In its fifth edition, published in 2013, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) eliminated Asperger’s syndrome as a separate diagnosis and subsumed its features under the broader umbrella of autism spectrum disorder.
+This change is proving highly controversial.
 Scientists disagree on whether different autism subtypes lend themselves to shared biomedical investigation; policy makers disagree on whether the educational, medical, and social needs of persons with autism may be better served by a general label or by particularized diagnostic categories.
-This seminar adopts the current debate on the definition of autism as a privileged standpoint from which to explore the interconnection of society, science, and law in the twenty-first century.
+This seminar adopts the current debate on the definition of autism as a privileged standpoint from which to explore the interconnection of society, science, and law in the 21st century.

 Sheldon Glashow, CAS, Physics